|Section:||Facilities, Real Estate and Auxiliary Services Policies|

 - “Property” is defined to include, but not limited to, all buildings and structures, including but not limited to student residence halls, grounds, parking structures, enclosed bridges and walkways, sidewalks, parking lots, and vehicles, as well as personal vehicles in these areas.
 This includes all University property located in New Castle, Kent, and Sussex Counties.

 - POLICY STATEMENT

-- The University of Delaware is committed to providing and maintaining a healthy and safe environment for students, employees, guests and visitors.
-Research findings show that use of tobacco products in general constitutes health hazards, and also conclude that exposure to secondhand tobacco smoke causes significant health risks for nonsmokers.
-Smoking and tobacco use in all University of Delaware facilities, property, venues and athletic facilities will be prohibited effective August 1, 2014.
+- The University of Delaware is committed to providing and maintaining a healthy and safe environment for students, employees, guests, and visitors.
+Research findings show that use of tobacco products, in general, constitutes health hazards, and also concludes that exposure to secondhand tobacco smoke causes significant health risks for nonsmokers.
+Smoking and tobacco use in all University of Delaware facilities, property, venues, and athletic facilities will be prohibited effective August 1, 2014.